January 1st, 1895:

 April 20th, 1900: Mrs. Nellie McPherson Young, sister of Mrs. Dr. E. S. Breyfogle, died at the Palace Hotel yesterday.
 She had been an invalid for several years and came West about a year ago in the hope that the change of climate would benefit her health.

 May 20th, 1900: Diminishing Dread of Earthquakes in California.
 The damage caused by earthquake in the San Jacinto Valley proves that the shock, was severe, but it will not start the Californians to emigrating.
 They have ceased to fear earthquakes, reserving all their terrors for the thunderstorms of the East, which they do not have, and leave It to the delightfully frightened tourist to revel in his novel experience and tell his tale of hair-breadth escapes when he shall have returned home. ....When the Palace Hotel was erected in San Francisco a quarter of a century ago there was still considerable uneasiness over earthquakes, which was reflected in the plans of the architects.
 Immense foundations were provided for and thick pyramidal walls, which were designed to give the greatest possible power of resistance.
 Furthermore, in spite of these extraordinary precautions, it was not deemed prudent to carry the vast structure above some seven or eight stories.
 But the precedent is now completely ignored.
 Stone and brick, once prohibited materials, are freely used without any special means of security, and the steel framed sky-scraper is a common sight in the city.
 Cosmopolitan San Francisco goes serenely on its way as though such a thing as a seismic wave had never been heard of.
 Of course, such a working out of the theory of probabilities would not satisfy the man who never wound his watch for fear he would break the spring.
 Towns have been swallowed up through the action of earthquakes and others may be.
 But it is clear that the policy of the Californians is dictated by the rules of common sense.
-For it would be absurd to forego the most profitable use of property on the remote chance of a disaster which Is never likely to occur.
+For it would be absurd to forego the most profitable use of property on the remote chance of a disaster which is never likely to occur.

 May 25th, 1900: CAPTAIN ROBERT R. SEARLE, one of the oldest navigators in Western waters since the Pacific traffic became an object to the commercial world, died yesterday morning in his rooms at the Palace Hotel.
 For many years past he had been a sufferer from rheumatism and kindred ills.